sunnyhoang314/Heartrate-Monitor/README.md

 This app is created from the Python library CustomTkinter and Tkinter that reads heart beat data from a Samsung Galaxy Watch.
 It can do live-time reading, data visualization, heart rate analysis, alert system, and data logging.
+This project is currently in development that will be implemented on and off due to school.